tbguest/tbguest/README.md

 # :wave: Hi!
 Tristan here

-I work as a software developer.
-Feel free to explore some of the projects I've been involved with via my [portfolio site](https://tristanguest.dev/projects) or here on GitHub.
+I work as a software developer, currently as a contractor for @BiggerPicture.
+Feel free to explore some of the other projects I've been involved with via my [portfolio site](https://tristanguest.dev/projects) or here on GitHub.

-My most-used stack includes Next.js with TypeScript, Node.js, MongoDB, and AWS.
-I also work frequently with Python, and I've recently enjoyed getting acquainted tRPC as part of the T3 stack.
+I do most of my work with TypeScript, Node.js, and React, usually with Next.js.
+Right now I'm particularly keen on full-stack TypeScript with tRPC and the T3 stack.
+I also work with Python sometimes.

 I have a PhD in physical oceanography.
 My [dissertation](https://github.com/tbguest/dissertation) was focused on self-organizing wave-forced patterns on beaches.